 The Council ensures compliance with established policies, procedures, laws, and regulations through various channels.
-Two statutory officers (Section 151 Officer and the Monitoring Officer) and the Head of Paid Services have responsibility for ensuring that the Council does not act in an ultra vires manner.
+The three statutory officers, including the Section 151 Officer, the Monitoring Officer and the Head of Paid Services have responsibility for ensuring that the Council does not act in an ultra vires manner.
 Management is supported by the internal audit service, which facilitates the management and mitigation of risk and provides assurance on matters of internal control.
 The Human Resources (HR) function provide a means of improving competencies to ensure that officers are equipped to discharge their duties in accordance with the requirements of the Council.
 All officers are required to complete annual appraisals.
-The Council's financial management arrangements conform with the CIPFA Statement on the Role of the Chief Financial Officer in Local Government (2010).